victorp13/vagrantdockerhybris/README.md

 #VagrantDocker
+------ WORK IN PROGRESS! -------
-First successful attempt at creating a Docker box with hybris preinstalled and configured on Vagrant.
+First attempt at creating a Docker box with hybris preinstalled and configured on Vagrant.
 Requires virtualbox to be installed.
-WORK IN PROGRESS!
+------ WORK IN PROGRESS! -------

 ####Setup Vagrant
 To run, simply type "vagrant up" in a terminal or command prompt window.